 Check out our Best Mountain Weather Forecast?

-Carn Dearg from Corrour Route Map and GPX Download
+Carn Dearg from Corrour Ordnance Survey Map and GPX File Download

 Arriving on the sleeper at Corrour, i had managed to sleep much better this time thank you.
 An easy walk was all i wanted though, and the easiest walk left was that up Carn Dearg (and Sgorr Gailbhre).
 I was particularly keen for a straightforward walk as there was a sprinkling of snow at the station, which would be surely much deeper at Munro height.
 After the usual bimble to the Youth Hostel where i managed to offload most of my gear, the path sets off ominously across some boggy ground directly opposite.